NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 It is important to note here that any DigitalGlobe/Maxar camera file has two models in it, the exact linescan model (which we name ``DG``), and its ``RPC`` approximation.
-Above, we have used the approximate RPC model for map-projection, since map-projection is just a pre-processing step to make the images more similar to each other, this step will be undone during stereo triangulation, and hence using the RPC model is good enough, while being much faster than the exact ``DG`` model.
-At the stereo stage, we see above that we invoked the ``dgmaprpc`` session, which suggests that we have used the RPC model during map-projection, but we would like to use the accurate DG model when performing actual triangulation from the cameras to the ground.
+Above, we have used the approximate RPC model for mapprojection, since mapprojection is just a pre-processing step to make the images more similar to each other, this step will be undone during stereo triangulation, and hence using the RPC model is good enough, while being much faster than the exact ``DG`` model.
+At the stereo stage, we see above that we invoked the ``dgmaprpc`` session, which suggests that we have used the RPC model during mapprojection, but we would like to use the accurate DG model when performing actual triangulation from the cameras to the ground.

 RPC and Pinhole camera models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Map-projected images can also be used with RPC and Pinhole camera models.
+mapprojected images can also be used with RPC and Pinhole camera models.
 The ``mapproject`` command needs to be invoked with ``-t rpc`` and ``-t pinhole`` respectively.
-As earlier, when invoking ``parallel_stereo`` the the first two arguments should be the map-projected images, followed by the camera models, output prefix, and the name of the DEM used for map-projection.
+As earlier, when invoking ``parallel_stereo`` the the first two arguments should be the mapprojected images, followed by the camera models, output prefix, and the name of the DEM used for mapprojection.
 The session name passed to ``parallel_stereo`` should be ``rpcmaprpc`` and ``pinholemappinhole`` respectively.

 .. _multiview: